Occupational Therapy

 OCCU 532 Assistive Technology and Occupation2 Credits

-Exploration of assistive technology and adapted equipment to improve quality of life and participation in everyday occupations and daily life tasks.
+Exploration of assistive technology (AT) and adapted equipment to improve quality of life and participation in everyday occupations and daily life tasks.
 This course will cover topics related to: assessment, design, fabrication, application, and training in assistive technologies and devices to improve occupational performance.

 Prerequisites: OCCU 510, OCCU 520, OCCU 522, and OCCU 523.